RokKuzner/wordle/README.md

 # wordle
-Recreation of a game called wordle
+This is a recreation of a game wordle
+It's made of HTML, CSS and JS